ParsBench/ParsBench/docs/tutorial/models.md

 # Models

-Models are the interefaces that enable you to generate completions using LLMs.
+Models are the interfaces that enable you to generate completions using LLMs.

 ## OpenAIModel